bergesinstitute/graf-method/book-1-unit-2.md

     En - In, on, at

-El abuelo es de España.
-El abuelo está en Nueva York.
-(The grandfather is from Spain.
+*El abuelo es de España.
+El abuelo está en Nueva York.* (The grandfather is from Spain.
 The grandfather is in New York.)
-Notice the use of ser and estar.
-Since de implies origin, we will always use it with ser.
-Since en implies location, we will always use it with estar.
+Notice the use of *ser* and *estar*.
+Since *de* implies origin, we will always use it with *ser*.
+Since *en* implies location, we will always use it with *estar*.

 <a name="spanish-adverbs"></a>
 ## Spanish adverbs